SivamenagaiKarnan/Twitter-Scraping-project/README.md

 from pymongo import MongoClient

-#Creating a title and subheader for displaying
+# Creating title and subheader for the project

 st.title('Twitter scraping')

 st.subheader('Here we are going to scrape data from twitter using snscrape and storing  it in a dataframe')

-#Creating the variables to store username or hashtag, number of tweet counts, date time etc.,
+# Creating list to append tweet data to

 username=st.text_input('Enter the keyword or Username')

 number=st.slider('Count the number of tweets',0,5000)

-start=st.date_input('Enter starting date')
+startdate=st.date_input('Enter starting date')

 enddate=st.date_input('Enter ending date')